A/N: Warning for graphic violence.

 Roman gave her a dark look, and that was all the answer she needed.

 “Let’s go, then.”
-Maebhe held out a hand to help Roman up, forgetting about the blood on his own.
+Maebhe held out a hand to help Roman up, forgetting about the blood.
 He apparently hadn’t, because he brushed her off and pushed himself to his feet.
-Maebhe looked away while he wiped his hands on his trousers, giving him a moment to recollect himself.
+Maebhe looked away while he wiped his hands on a handkerchief, giving him a moment to recollect himself.

 Together, they continued through the barracks, passing into a hallway filled with empty room after empty room.
 Maebhe peered into each one, curious.
+They were all bedrooms, some with small, innocuous knickknacks, all with only a wardrobe and cot for furniture.
 “Where are the rest of them?”

 Roman waved a hand.
-“Out and about,” is all he said, ignoring all the rooms except one.
-He paused at one on the end and glanced inside.
+“Out and about.
+It’s not unusual for this place to be empty during the day,” is all he said, ignoring all the rooms except one at the end.
+There, he paused and glanced inside.
 It was empty as the others, filled only with a cot and a bedside table.

 “Did you work here or live here?
 Maebhe asked.

-They rounded the corner, and Maebhe started at the wind and sunslight that hit her.
-They were outside— more specifically, they were on the bridge connecting the barracks and the prison.
-Two guards stood posted at the other end.
-They tensed when they saw Roman and Maebhe, their hands going to the swords at their hips, but Roman started forward confidently, so Maebhe followed.
-She peered over the edge, down at the blue-green water.
+They rounded the corner, and Maebhe was surprised at the breeze that greeted her, salty and warm.
+They suddenly stood outside, on the bridge connecting the barracks and the prison.
+The two guards posted at the other end tensed when they saw Roman and Maebhe, their hands going to the swords at their hips, but Roman started forward confidently, so Maebhe followed.
+She peered over the edge as they went, down at the blue-green water.
 From where they stood, it seemed to be directly beneath them, about a fifty-foot drop.

 As Roman approached the guards, he rolled up his sleeve to show them his wrist.
-Maebhe looked away from the ocean just in time to see the brand there, the same one the man downstairs had, before he tugged the sleeve back up.
-The guards relaxed at the sight, but their hands didn’t move from their weapons.
+Maebhe looked just in time to see a brand there, the same one the man downstairs had, before he tugged the sleeve back up.
+The guards went rigid at the sight, the blood draining from their faces.
+They nodded at Roman, but their hands didn’t move from their weapons.

 “Where are the other orinians being kept?”
 Roman asked.

 It didn’t take them long.
-The prison was fairly empty, Unity preferring to use mainland prisons whenever possible.
-Roman and Maebhe had just started down one of the fourth floor corridors when they heard an incredulous, “Maebhe?”
+The prison was fairly empty, Unity preferring to use mainland prisons when possible.
+Roman and Maebhe had just started down one of the fourth floor corridors when they heard a voice.

 “Kieran!”
 Maebhe cried, forgetting to keep her voice down.
-She rushed to Kieran’s cell.
-He was pressed to the door, staring at Maebhe incredulously.
+She rushed to Kieran’s cell, finding him pressed to the door, staring at Maebhe incredulously.
 His eyes flicked to Roman and narrowed, then widened again when Roman began testing keys to get the door open.

 “We’re here to rescue you,” Maebhe said with the cheekiest grin she could manage.
 It was dragged down by all the exhaustion, fear, and stress, but it still made Kieran scoff and roll his eyes.
 “Where’s Íde?”